Piaget’s Theory Of Cognitive Development is a very hot topic for B.Ed and CTET exams.

 - Cognitive Functioning

 a) Cognitive Structure:

-- For example, when a child is given a toy, he put the toy into his mouth and starts sucking.
+For example, when we give the child a toy, he will put the toy into his mouth and will start sucking.

 b) Cognitive Functioning:

 The cognitive structure is important for cognitive functioning as it tells how the child reacts in the physical environment having the cognitive structure.